deeplearning4j/deeplearning4j/word2vec.md

 ### Importing Models

+The [Google News Corpus model](https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz) we use to test the accuracy of our trained nets is hosted on S3.
+Users whose current hardware takes a long time to train on large corpora can simply download it.

-If you trained with the [C vectors](https://docs.google.com/file/d/0B7XkCwpI5KDYaDBDQm1tZGNDRHc/edit) or Gensimm; i.e. if you want to import a trained model from elsewhere.
+If you trained with the [C vectors](https://docs.google.com/file/d/0B7XkCwpI5KDYaDBDQm1tZGNDRHc/edit) or Gensimm, this line will import the model.

     Word2Vec vec = WordVectorSerializer.loadGoogleModel(toDl, true);

-There are two modes: True is for binary, false is for text.
+There are two modes: True is for binary; false is for text.

 ### <a name="grams">N-grams & Skip-grams</a>